top of page

 Explosives!

 Now of course when I say explosives (which I find hard to type without the exclamation mark), I do mean explosives that are either inert, dummy, props, training and all other manner of things that do not explode.
 So don't get too excited!
-This section almost didn't exist and there might be a little cross over with items from other pages too, but such is this disorganised and awfully written website (apologies again!
-How on earth did I ever become and author I hear you all thinking)
+This section almost didn't exist and there might be a little-cross over with items from other pages, too, but such is this disorganized website.

 and in no particular order.....

 Firstly the smoke grenades that I found it so hard to find.
-However, now I have two solid metal examples, I now find other far cheaper versions.
-Not as good, but more than half as cheap!
+However, since I obtained two solid metal examples, I now find other far cheaper versions.
+Not as good, but less than half the cost!

 M16 Smoke

-Now, as I said above, I really struggle to find any of these for sale.
-You can get the 3d printable files on thingyverse website, then you can print your own.
+Now, as I said above, I really struggled to find any of these for sale.
+You can get the 3d printable files on 'thingyverse' website and print your own.
 Or, now as I just found, you can buy cheap prop M16 US Smokes for £21 at www.relics.org.uk/us-wwii-smoke-grenade

-Almost all US Grenades during WW2 where shipped around in these small cardboard tubes, conveniently for us.
+Almost all U.S. Grenades during WW2 were shipped around in these small cardboard tubes, conveniently for us.
 These resemble those crisp snack food 'tubes'.
 If you can be bothered to paint them and print some labels, you'll have a load of these made quite easily.
 The photo doesn't show it, but the inside is another card piece that the two ends slide over.

 m16.jpg